 (d) The unsheathed type with the scale engraved on the stem.

-The stems of some thermometers are lens-fronted to provide a magnified image of the mercury thread.
+The stems of some thermometers are lens-fronted to provide a magnified image of the liquid thread.

 Types (a) and (b) have the advantage over types (c) and (d) that their scale markings are protected from wear.
 For types (c) and (d), the markings may have to be reblackened from time to time; on the other hand, such thermometers are easier to make than types (a) and (b).
-Types (a) and (d) have the advantage of being less susceptible to parallax errors (see section 2.2.4).
+Types (a) and (d) have the advantage of being less susceptible to parallax errors (see section 2.3.4).
 An overview of thermometers, designed for use in meteorological practices is given by HMSO (1980).